janramirez/email-marketing-software/README.md

 - Which form did they come from
 (Several methods can be implemented here in the future such as the subscribers' purchases, which type of emails are they subscribed to, etc.)

+- **Email blast**

+   - create email blast (including filters, content, etc)
+   - send email blast (filters subscribers and queues emails)

-Metrics to be tracked from email blasts:
+   *Metrics* to be tracked from email blasts:
    - How many subscribers got the mail
    - How many subscribers opened the mail (can be expressed as a percentage)
    - How many subscribers clicked on a link inside the content, if there's any link (can be expressed as a percentage)

-#### Email blast

-- create email blast (including filters, content, etc)
-- send email blast (filters subscribers and queues emails)
+- **Grouped email schedules**

-#### Scheduled email sequence
-Scheduled emails can be grouped together and sent in scheduled sequential manner.
+   Emails can be grouped together and sent in scheduled sequential manner.
 For example, an email needs to be sent every week for 4 weeks for new subscribers, instead of manually creating email blasts every week, each email can be sent automatically every week in a proper sequence/order.

-- create schedules
+   - create mail_group
    - add scheduled emails (includes filters and schedule such as 3 days after last mail)
-- publish schedule (transition from draft to published)
+   - publish mail_group (transition from draft to published)
    - proceed a schedule - This sends the emails.
 It handles all scheduling logic

 ### Tracking
 Tracking the performance of an email campaign is a must have in an email marketing application.
 The basic metrics to be implemented are: